eskatos/javafx-maven-plugin/README.md

 You must at least install JavaFX artifacts to your local repository prior to using this plugin as itself depends on them.
 Kind of chicken and egg issue yeah.

 Prior to this you must have a JavaFX runtime installed.
-Then, in a maven project directory run:
+Then, not in a maven project directory, run:

-    mvn javafx:install
+    mvn org.codeartisans.javafx:javafx-deployer-maven-plugin:1.1:install

 This will install the JavaFX from your installation to your local maven repository so your projects can refer to them.
 The dependency snippet will be shown:

-    [INFO] --- javafx-maven-plugin:1.0:install (default-cli) @ javafx-maven-plugin ---
+    [INFO] --- javafx-deployer-maven-plugin:1.1:install (default-cli) @ javafx-deployer-maven-plugin ---
     [INFO] Will install JavaFX 2.2.1 artifacts to the local repository.
     [INFO] Installing /path/to/jdk1.7.0_07.jdk/jre/lib/jfxrt.jar to /home/you/.m2/repository/com/sun/javafx/jfxrt/2.2.1/jfxrt-2.2.1.jar
     [INFO] Installing /path/to/generated-jfxrt-2.2.1.pom to /home/you/.m2/repository/com/sun/javafx/jfxrt/2.2.1/jfxrt-2.2.1.pom